shiffman/shiffman.net/teaching/a2z/regex/index.md

 For example:

 {% highlight javascript %}
-var text = "This is a test of regular expressions."; // The String the search in var regex = /test/;                                  // The regex
+var text = "This is a test.";   // The String the search in var regex = /test/;             // The regex
 var results = regex.exec(text); // Execute the search
 {% endhighlight %}

 `results` now contains the following array: